 Creating this new response to the emergency has required the mobilization and integration of many local actors.
 We will begin a new phase of distributions between June 8 and 10, with immune boosting kits, health and preventive hygiene kits, and flyers to raise awareness of barrier measures.
 These distributions will continue until the end of July and 20,000 kits will be distributed.
 We have also procured 100 oxygen cylinders and 20 concentrators to provide care and relief to patients, even in the most isolated villages.

 In parallel with this preparation, our clinics in both states, which had to close in April, were finally able to reopen on June 1.
 Our teams, whose medical staff are now all vaccinated, have also been able to set up large-scale seed distributions in the poorest rural areas, so that people can take advantage of the approaching rainy season to create their home gardens.
-Shamsul Akhtar, Director of Operations in India, shares his hopes and those of his teams: “We sincerely hope that our efforts will reduce the difficulties of the underprivileged communities and help them get through this second wave in better health.”
+Shamsul Akhtar, Director of Operations in India, shares his hopes and those of his teams.

 Nepal is also facing great difficulties.
 Despite an underestimated official figure (601,000 people contaminated) due to very limited testing, the country has a higher mortality rate per capita than its Indian neighbor.
-These sanitary conditions have led the government to put in place since April 29 a lockdown in the district of Kathmandu and surrounding districts, paralyzing part of our operations on site.
+These sanitary conditions have led the government to put in place a lockdown in the district of Kathmandu and surrounding districts since April 29, paralyzing part of our operations on site.

 The Ruby Valley, however isolated, has not been spared from the spread of the virus.
 Grace Ghale, Karuna’s local representative in this area, testifies: “The Ruby Valley has been severely affected by Covid.
 If we were to do a PCR test on every villager, I think the infection rate would be around 90%.
 There are no PCR tests available in the surrounding towns.”
 Indeed, until very recently, neither PCR tests nor vaccines were available, forcing our teams to take every precaution to preserve their health and that of the locals.